steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Code+your+first+plug-in.md

         for (int32 index = 0; index < numParamsChanged; index++)
         {
             // for this parameter we could iterate the list of value changes (could 1 per audio block or more!)
-            // in this example we get only the last value (getPointCount - 1) Vst::IParamValueQueue* paramQueue = data.inputParameterChanges->getParameterData (index);
+            // in this example, we get only the last value (getPointCount - 1) Vst::IParamValueQueue* paramQueue = data.inputParameterChanges->getParameterData (index);
             if (paramQueue)
             {